 - 803.1.
-Some multiplayer games use the optional attack left or attack right rules. - 803.1a If the attack left option is used, a player can attack only an opponent seated immediately to their left.
-If a player's nearest opponent to the left is more than one seat away, the player can't attack. - 803.1b If the attack right option is used, a player can attack only an opponent seated immediately to their right.
+Some multiplayer games use the optional attack left or attack right rules. - 803.1a If the attack left option is used, a player can attack only an opponent seated immediately to their left, a planeswalker that player controls, or a battle that player protects.
+If a player's nearest opponent to the left is more than one seat away, the player can't attack. - 803.1b If the attack right option is used, a player can attack only an opponent seated immediately to their right, a planeswalker that player controls, or a battle that player protects.
 If a player's nearest opponent to the right is more than one seat away, the player can't attack.